Princess Aubergine: India

 Richard C. Temple noted that the tale "abound[ed] in various forms in the Pânjâb".
 In the second revision of the index, published in 1961, Stith Thompson located 7 variants in India.

 In an Indian tale titled Princess Brinjal, a poor gardener asks a Koiri for alms, and is given a brinjal.
 The gardener's goes home, places the brinjal in a pot and cooks it.
 A rattle inside the pot draws the gardener's attention and he opens the pot to see a fairy (peri) and a "heavenly mansion" inside it.
 The princess introduces herself as "Princess Brinjal" and turns the gardener's poor hut in a grand palace, and they live together.
-Some time later, a Anir's wife goes to the Princess Brinjal and gives her some milk and curds, and is paid with a pearl.
+Some time later, an Anir's wife goes to the Princess Brinjal and gives her some milk and curds, and is paid with a pearl.
 She goes to the Rája's palace to sell milk and curds, and is given wheat husks.
 She comments to a gatekeeper about Princess Brinjal's generosity, and the gatekeeper tells the Ráni about it.
 The Ráni fears her husband might want Brinjal as his new wife and decides to poison her.
 She goes to Brinjal's palace, who invites her in, despite knowing her plan.
 The Ráni, in turn, invites Brinjal to her palace, but she asks for the Ráni to pave a road between their palaces and decorate it with curtains, so that no man can see her.
 Princess Brinjal goes to the Ráni's palace.
 The Ráni tries to poison the princess with the food, but the princess declines to eat any dish.
 However, goaded by the Ráni, the princess tells her about a ruby necklace inside a box, located on the branches of a pipal tree.
-After the princess leaves, the Ráni asks her husband to get he necklace.
+After the princess leaves, the Ráni asks her husband to get the necklace.
 He does and Princess Brinjal falls dead.
 Before she dies, she asks the gardener to build a tomb and lay her there.
 Time passes, and the Rája visits Brinjal's resting place.
 He drinks some water and eats half of a pomegranate.
 The same night, Brinjal awakens and eats the other half.
 She and the Rája fall in love and have a son.
 Brinjal tells the Ráj about the necklace; he takes it back from the Ráni and executes her, making Brinjal his new queen.
 The tale was sourced to a person named Ali Sajjad, a village accountant from Mirzapur, and collected by Pandit Ram Gharib Chaube, and also noted to be an "imperfect version" of Princess Aubergine.